-"I like my co-workers, and I like what I do," read another New York Times comment, "but I can’t wait to hit my FIRE number and say farewell.
+FIRE may be just another way of thinking about improving work-life balance: Prioritize work in the early years so that everything else can take precedence later.
+“I like my co-workers, and I like what I do,” said another New York Times commenter, “but I can’t wait to hit my FIRE number and say farewell.
 Life is short.
 Give me one minute, and I can give you 20 things I’d rather be doing than working.”

-"Personally, the thing that makes me happy is freedom,” Schneider said.
+Another way to think about FIRE is optimizing personal happiness.
+“The thing that makes me happy is freedom,” Schneider said.
 “I can do what I want with my time.
 Travel when I want.
 Help people.
 Work on what I want.
 Do something that makes a difference.
 If owning a home is what would really make me happy, then I might choose differently.”

 Many people become entrepreneurs to have more control over their time or make more money than they would in a 9-to-5 job.
 For this reason, there is some natural overlap between entrepreneurs and potential FIRE adherents.

 However, cutting expenses to the bone is not always a smart growth strategy, so the goals of retiring early and growing a successful business may be in tension.
 Additionally, many Americans want to start a business after retiring.